 Landing pages that provide great answers to questions or give the richest, fullest explanation of a particular topic are getting real traction in organic search results.
 That means content writing for SEO and content writing for real people is becoming more and more like the same thing.

 If you’ve got your SEO content writing down pat and your search landing pages are killing the competition you might be tempted to send traffic from all your campaigns in their direction.
-In our experience, though, landing pages that work well for SEO won’t necessarily be the best fit for other channels, like Google AdWords or Facebook Ads.
+In our experience, though, landing pages that work well for SEO won’t necessarily be the best fit for other channels, like Google Ads or Facebook Ads.

 Broadly there are two reasons for this: first up, you need a lot of words on the page to get your landing pages ranking in search.
 Google looks at over 200 ranking signals but the length of your website copy is still among the most important on-page factors.